Museum (Ball Park Music album)

 Museum is the second studio album by Australian indie pop band, Ball Park Music.
 It was released in Australia and New Zealand on 5 October 2012 via Stop Start/EMI Music Australia.
 Matt Redlich recorded, produced and mixed the album at Massive Studios, East Brisbane, Queensland, between January and August 2012.
 It was preceded by the lead single, "Surrender", which was released in July 2012.

 At the J Awards of 2012, the album was nominated for Australian Album of the Year.

-A Tour Edition was released on 7 June 2013, with 8 live tracks.
+A tour edition was released on 7 June 2013, with eight live tracks.

 Background

-Museum is the second album by Australian indie pop band, Ball Park Music, which appeared 13 months after their debut album.
+The album was released 13 months after their debut album.
 Their record label issued a statement, "Inspired by the swift turn around in which the likes of The Beatles would deliver new records every six to 12 months, frontman Sam Cromack issued his band of cohorts a challenge to release another album within the year."